-Don’t forget about renting a car while yours is in the shop, too.
-The average rental for a collision repair takes about two weeks, says Enterprise.
-At about $50/day, that’s another $700 to your car repair costs after an accident.
+And this shortlist doesn’t even include more costly repairs, like if your suspension is damaged!
+Also, don’t forget about renting a car while yours is in the shop.
+The average rental for a collision repair takes about two weeks, says Enterprise, so don’t forget to add that cost to your growing bill.

 A car accident can hurt more than your pocketbook.
-According to the National Highway Traffic Safety Association, harm from loss of life, pain and decreased quality of life due to car crash injuries is estimated to be around $594 billion.
-Dealing with the aftermath of an accident that includes such issues — trips to the doctor, treatments and the like — can eat up an enormous amount of your time.
+According to the National Highway Traffic Safety Administration, harm from loss of life, pain, and decreased quality of life due to car crash injuries in the U.S. is estimated to be around $594 billion in just a single year.
+Dealing with the aftermath of an accident that includes such issues — trips to the doctor, treatments, and the like — can eat up an enormous amount of your time.

-Depending on the severity of the car accident, you may have to spend time:
+Depending on the severity of your traffic collision, you may have to spend time: